 If you are travelling within the below Chinese Public Holidays please note that celebrations last for several days and during these times some businesses will be closed and coach, air and train travel may be affected.
 Tourist attractions will be open, but may be crowded.
-Chinese New Year is from 9-16 February 2024 and 28 January -4 February 2025.
-Golden Week public holidays fall annually between 29 April -3 May and 30 September -7 October.
+Chinese New Year is on 22nd January 2023 and 10th February 2024.
+Golden Week public holidays fall annually between 1st - 3rd May and 1st - 7th October